 Cell Phone Bans Reduce Rear-End Collision Rates

-Laws prohibiting the use of cell phones or imposing restrictions on their use while driving can sometimes be difficult to enforce, because police have a hard time proving whether or not a driver was breaking the rules by texting or talking on the phone.
-As a result, some question whether these bans are an effective deterrent that actually reduce the risk of motor vehicle accidents.
+Laws prohibiting the use of cell phones or imposing restrictions on their use while driving can sometimes be difficult to enforce because police have a hard time proving whether or not a driver was breaking the rules by texting or talking on the phone.
+As a result, some question whether these bans are an effective deterrent that actually reduces the risk of motor vehicle accidents.

 From 2006 to 2008, there were 13,552 reported rear-end crashes in California.
 This was before the ban on cell phones went into effect.
 After the ban, from 2008 to 2010, there were 11,708 rear-end crashes reported.
+Most recently, about 29 percent of motor vehicle accidents that result in serious injury are caused by rear-end collisions.
 Researchers adjusted for other factors like rainfall and more cars on the road that could affect the rate of rear-end crashes and still found that tough cell phone bans had a statistically significant impact on reducing rear-end car crash rates.